3 tbsp. unsalted butter

 3. Reduce heat to medium low and cook for about 1 hour, stirring frequently and scraping up any brown bits that form on the bottom of the pan (you can deglaze the onions with a small amount of water a couple times during the long cooking period).
 Cook until onions are very soft, very reduced and have turned a deep brown color.

-4. Add the chicken or beef broth, water, thyme and bay leaf.
-Bring up to a simmer and cook for about 15 minutes.
-Discard the thyme & bay leaf, add the white wine and cook another 5 minutes.
+4. Add the chicken or beef broth, chicken or beef base, water, white wine, black pepper, thyme and bay leaf.
+Bring up to a simmer and cook for about 30 minutes.
+Discard the thyme & bay leaf.
 Turn off heat and season with salt and 1/2 tsp. black pepper.

 5. Serve piping hot.
 If you like French bread and cheese on top, just heat up your broiler, adjust the shelves to about 6" from the top, ladle soup into broiler-proof bowls, top with a slice of bread sprinkled with grated cheese or cheese slices.
 Broil until cheese is brown & soup is bubbly, about 5-10 minutes.
 Cool 5 minutes before serving.

-If you don't want to go through the hassle of broiling, just top a slice of French bread or baguette with some cheese, place on foil in your toaster oven, and toast about 3-4 minutes until cheese has melted.
-Ladle soup in a bowl, plop the cheesy toast slice on top, and you're ready to go.
+If you don't want to go through the hassle of broiling, just place a slice of cheese on the bottom of each serving bowl, ladle the soup over, then top with a slice of toasted baguette.
 As with many soups & stews, this will taste better the next day.